norcalbiostat/AppliedStatistics_notes/docs/missing_data.md

     - Imputation method must include a random component
 2. Create $m$ complete data sets
 3. Perform desired analysis on each of the $m$ complete data sets
-4. Combine final estimates in a manner that accounts for the between, and within imputation variance.
+4. **Pool** final estimates in a manner that accounts for the between, and within imputation variance.

 ![Diagram of Multiple Imputation process.
 Credit: https://stefvanbuuren.name/fimd/sec-nutshell.html](https://stefvanbuuren.name/fimd/fig/ch01-miflow-1.png)